 Make a casserole or a deep dish apple pie, the way grandma used to make!

-I tried making my favorite broccoli casserole in the deep casserole to test this glass bakeware out, and it performed well.
+I tried making my favorite broccoli casserole in the deep casserole to test this glass bakeware out.
+It definitely performed well.

-The dish contained a full head of broccoli and 2 packages of mushrooms, and you can see there was plenty of room in the baking dish.
+The dish used a full head of broccoli and 2 large packages of mushrooms.
+You can see there is plenty of room in this large baking dish.

 The dish baked at 400 degrees F for 40 minutes.
 While the hot dish required an oven mitt to handle it, the glass bakeware worked perfectly.